-You are not required to document for MDE which accommodations or linguistic supports are provided on the MTAS.
-Accommodating student needs is integral to the MTAS, and you may provide needed supports similar to those provided during instruction (for example, objects, tactile graphics, counters, any type of calculator, braille, and signed interpretation) as long as the type of support is not specifically prohibited in the task script.
+You are not required to document for MDE which universal supports or accommodations are provided on the MTAS.
+Accommodating student needs is integral to the MTAS, and you may provide needed supports (for example, objects, tactile graphics, counters, or any type of calculator) or adapt test materials (for example, enlarging materials or providing a braille version) as long as the type of support is not specifically prohibited in the task script.